jayskano/vm-creation/README.md

 </p>
 <p>

-  - After clicking "Create", I was directed to the resource group setup screen
+  - After clicking "Create", I was directed to the resource group setup screen.
-  - I named the resource group "VM-Project" and selected "(US) East US 2" as my region
+  - I named the resource group "VM-Project" and selected "(US) East US 2" as my region.
+  - I clicked "Review + create" to complete the setup.

 </p>
 <br />